cayesoneira/ProgrammingInScientificEnvironment/DockerHandsOnSession_Guide.md

 - We can make sure it is downloaded:

         docker images
-- Now we can run the image binding a volume given a path (to know the absolute path of a directory we can use `tree <file>`) and also adding `/bin/bash` to enter the terminal inside the container and create some files we can see copied outside of it.
+- Now we can run the image binding a mount given a path (to know the absolute path of a directory we can use `tree <file>`) and also adding `/bin/bash` to enter the terminal inside the container and create some files we can see copied outside of it.

         docker run -v C:\VOLUMENDECAYE:/gate -it --rm duartej/m1992-pyroot:latest /bin/bash
 **Note that the bars are inverted according to the OS: at the host the OS is Windows, but inside the container we are working with Linux distributions.**